Juicy Baked Chicken Breast

 How to keep baked chicken breast moist

 The safe internal temperature for chicken is 165º F, however, it’s best to bake chicken slightly under this as it will continue to cook as it sits.
-I recommend baking to 160º, removing chicken from the oven, and covering tightly with foil for 5-10 minutes to rest.
+I recommend baking to 160º, removing the chicken from the oven, and covering it tightly with foil for 5-10 minutes to rest.

 This will hold in moisture and continue to build up more heat, cooking to a safe internal temp while staying moist.